Uclusion/uclusion-blog/_posts/2020-11-16-agile-technology.md

 Unfortunately some [agile thinking](https://www.scaledagileframework.com/blog/new-advanced-topic-article-organizing-teams-and-arts-team-topologies-at-scale) is more concerned with business level constructs than whether or not the software is untangled at a technology level.

 If for instance you have a platform team and features teams how much less agile are you right away, by design?
-Had Amazon organized that way then there would not be any AWS - instead of services it would be a platform baked into the core of their applications.
+The platform and feature teams end up joined at the hip and unable to deliver anything on their own.
+Had Amazon organized that way then there would be no AWS - instead of services it would be a platform baked into the core of their applications.
 Ignoring the technology perspective can lead to solutions where autonomous agile development will be very difficult.